 In her intervention at the session, Sitharaman stated that given the size of the population, India could have become a major COVID hotspot.

-Taking no chances, the government launched massive efforts to assist the health system to respond effectively to the outbreak, she said.
+Taking no chances, the government launched massive efforts to assist the health system in responding effectively to the outbreak, she said.

-Important measures included social distancing, travel restrictions, work from and stay at home in public and private sectors, and direct health interventions centered on scaled-up testing, screening and treatment have helped contain the impact of the pandemic, she added.
+Important measures including social distancing, travel restrictions, work from and stay at home in public and private sectors.
+Direct health interventions centered on scaled-up testing, screening and treatment have helped contain the impact of the pandemic, she added.

 As responsible citizens of the global community, she said: “We are supplying critical medicines to the needy countries and will continue to do so if the situation demands.”